qsaucy/I_am_a_robot/README.md

 ## install downloader

-The following command will install pypeteer and pypeteer-stealth with their dependances.
+The following command will install pypeteer and pypeteer-stealth with their dependences.

 run `pip install -r requirement/downloader_requirements.txt`